Official 2026 Chargeback FAQ

 Unfortunately, many customers abuse the chargeback process by disputing charges for problems that should be handled directly with the merchant.
 The banks are supposed to encourage customers to contact the merchant before disputing a transaction, but they have no way of verifying that the customer has actually done so.

 Merchants should fight back against illegitimate chargebacks whenever possible.
-Chargebacks used for their intended purpose—as a remedy against fraud—can't be fought effectively, but when customers dispute valid transactions in an attempt to avoid dealing with the merchant directly, that’s known as “friendly fraud” and merchants can and should contest these chargebacks.
+Chargebacks used for their intended purpose—as a remedy against fraud—can't be fought, but when customers dispute valid transactions in an attempt to avoid dealing with the merchant directly, that’s known as “friendly fraud” and merchants can and should contest these chargebacks.

-How Can I Fight Chargebacks Effectively?
+How Can Merchants Fight Chargebacks Effectively?

-If the bank reviews the evidence and finds that the transaction was processed and authorized properly, the money will be returned to the merchant’s bank account and the cardholder’s provisional credit will be revoked.
 This is not necessarily the end of the chargeback process—banks, cardholders, and merchants can appeal to the card network for arbitration in the event of an unsatisfactory decision.
 This will incur more fees, and the card network’s decision will be final.

 Most chargebacks shouldn’t be ambiguous, hard-to-decide cases.
 The right evidence should put an end to any illegitimate chargeback, and there is no evidence a merchant can present that will enable them to reverse a chargeback when true fraud occurred.